 The Company groups mining area and other assets as a basic unit that generates cash inflows independently of other groups of assets.
-In light of the decline in forecasted natural gas prices in the Americas, the recoverable amount of these groups of assets expected to decrease, the Company reduced the respective carrying amounts of the assets listed below to recoverable amounts, posting the reductions as impairment loss.
+In light of a decrease in the forecasted production volume and the decline in forecasted natural gas prices in the Americas, the recoverable amount of these groups of assets is expected to decrease.
+As a result, the Company reduced the respective carrying amounts of the assets listed below to recoverable amounts, posting the reductions as impairment loss.